Why We Try to Avoid People With Sales Experience

 Experienced salespeople are often jaded.
 Years of rejection, bad management, broken commission structures, and promises that did not materialise have calcified their thinking and attitudes.
 They go through the motions because the motions are automatic.
 But the genuine curiosity that closes deals, the real interest in the buyer’s problem, left the building years ago.

 The most dangerous words in sales are ‘I know’ and ‘let me tell you’.
 A salesperson who thinks they know what the customer needs before the customer has finished their sentence is not selling.
 They are performing.
 Sales is a science.
-You theorise, test, record, analyse, and pivot.
+You theorise, test, understand, record, analyse, and pivot.
 You approach every conversation with genuine curiosity about this specific buyer in this specific situation.
 Calcified thinking does not do that.
-It maps every new conversation onto an old one and misses everything that does not fit the pattern.

-They will lord it over everyone.
+They used to say in the army, there are two type of soldier, the ones that say ‘what can I do for the army’, and the ones that say ‘what can the army do for me?’
+Well salespeople are the same.
+Experienced sales people often lord it over everyone.
 The junior reps, the support staff, the clients.
 They are the main character and everything exists to serve their narrative.
 I want this, this, and this.
-They used to say in the army, there are two type of soldier, the ones that say ‘what can I do for the army’, and the ones that say ‘what can the army do for me?’
-Well salespeople are the same.

 To be fair, a truly experienced salesperson is a rare and valuable thing.
 They trust the process when everything feels like it is falling apart.
 They have the thick skin that only comes from years of rejection and they know that a bad week is just a bad week.
 They understand the game at a level that takes years to develop and cannot be taught in a classroom.

-The problem is they represent less than two percent of salespeople.
-The ones who have genuinely been through the fire, stayed curious, kept developing, and come out the other side as elite operators are extraordinarily rare.
-And when you find one, their salary expectations reflect that.
-At the numbers they command, the ROI calculation gets very tight very fast for most small and mid-sized businesses.
+The problem is they represent probably two percent of salespeople.
+The ones who have genuinely been through the fire, stayed curious, still pick up the phone, kept developing, and come out the other side as elite operators are extraordinarily rare.
+And when you find one, their salary expectations reflect that, the ROI calculation gets very tight very fast for most small and mid-sized businesses.

-Most salespeople burn out after five years.
-The ones who last tend to be introverts, the ones who can process rejection internally rather than externalise it, who find genuine interest in the craft rather than feeding off the energy of the room.
+Most salespeople burn out after five years; interestingly the ones who last tend to be introverts, the ones who can process rejection internally rather than externalise it, who find genuine interest in the craft rather than feeding off the energy of the room.
 They are not who most people imagine when they picture a great salesperson.
 But they are the ones still standing a decade in.

 The Real Problem Is the Calcified Mind

-A salesperson who has been doing this for twenty years and believes they already know everything is not an asset in 2026.
-They are a liability.
+A salesperson who has been doing this for twenty years believes they know many things from experience.
+They are a liability if they are not comfortable in the chaos.
 Because the market they learned in does not exist anymore.
 The buyer they were trained to sell to has been replaced by someone who has already researched your product, compared your competitors, asked AI for a recommendation, and formed a view before your rep opens their mouth.

 The Best of Both Worlds